Why Tablighi Jamaat?

 Another Mujahadah (difficulty) we endure is to get practising Muslims involved in Da’wah (Da’ees), or any efforts of Deen for that matter (like establishing a Masjid, Madrasa, etc).
 We do this by sparking the Fikr (worry and concern) of Deen in them by inviting them to go out in Jamaat.
 In Jamat, as they give Da’wah to others (for example during Gasht), the Fikr of Deen slowly grows in them.

-In reality, the majority of practising Muslims are not involved in any efforts of Deen at all.
+Today, the majority of practising Muslims are not involved in any efforts of Deen at all.
 Alhamdulillah, they earn a Halal living, pray, fast, pay Zakat, etc, but an important component of the Sunnah, which is Da’wah and establishing Deen, is missing in their life.

 Mujahadah #4 – We give Da’wah as a Nobody (without status)